Tear Jerker: Chicken Run

-After Bunty tells Ginger that the odds of their escaping were a million to one, Ginger replies sturdily, "Then we still have a chance."
+- After Bunty tells Ginger that the odds of their escaping were a million to one, Ginger replies sturdily, "Then there's still a chance."
 She manages to keep her composure until leaving the hut, where she breaks down crying.
 It's a genuinely emotional moment.

 - Ginger seems to be some kind of magnet for tearjerker moments: